elasekness/RNASeq_workshop/Day1.md

 Now use a relative path to copy the fastq file to where you are.
 This will simply overwrite the exisiting file.

-	cp ../../../../rnaseq_workshop/fastq/wt-1_R1.fastq.gz .
+	cp ../../../rnaseq_workshop/fastq/wt-1_R1.fastq.gz .

-> Notice that we had to move up four directories to get to `rnaseq_workshop`. <br>
+> Notice that we had to move up three directories to get to `rnaseq_workshop`. <br>
 > Also notice that we must always specify an end location for our copied files, which is our current location: `.`.
 > If we specified `new-fastq_R1.fastq.gz` instead of `.`, the contents of `wt-1_R1.fastq.gz` would be written to this new file in our current location.